jaspershen-lab/mapa/R/17_llm_prompt with_phenotype.md

 {
-  "module_name": "Your concise module name here", "summary": "A detailed, literature-integrated explanation of the module's function, key {query_molecules}, and relevant biological processes.
-Each major claim MUST be supported by references in square brackets[1,2].
-The summary MUST include a 'References:' section listing all cited references in Nature journal format.", "phenotype_analysis": "An analysis of the module's relationship to {phenotype}, including known associations or hypotheses about potential impacts.
-Each major claim MUST be supported by references in square brackets[1,2].
-The analysis MUST include a 'References:' section listing all cited references in Nature journal format.", "confidence_score": "A value between 0.00 and 1.00" }
+  "module_name": "Your concise module name here", "summary": "A detailed, literature-integrated explanation of the module's function, key {query_molecules}, and relevant biological processes.", "phenotype_analysis": "An analysis of the module's relationship to {phenotype}, including known associations or a hypothesis about potential impacts on {phenotype} based on the module's functions, with mechanisms of influence.", "confidence_score": "A value between 0.00 and 1.00, based on {query_molecules}-pathway association and overall functional coherence.", "references": [
+    "Title: Most relevant article first.",
+    "Title: Second most relevant article.",
+    "... more titles from combined_texts, in descending order of relevance."
+  ]
+}
 When generating your answer, pay attention to the following:

-- module_name should be concise and descriptive, highlighting the core biological process or disease relevance.
+module_name should be concise and descriptive, highlighting the core biological process or disease relevance. summary should include:
-- summary MUST include:
-  * The central biological function or process
+The central biological function or process.
-  * Key {query_molecules} and their roles within the identified pathways
+Key {query_molecules} and their roles within the identified pathways.
-  * Insights from the provided articles or research (if provided)
+Insights from the provided articles or research (if provided). phenotype_analysis should include:
-  * Each major claim MUST be supported by citations using numbers in square brackets [1,2]
-  * A "References:" section MUST be included after the main text, containing:
-    - All cited references in Nature journal format
-    - Author names (et al. for more than 5 authors)
-    - Title of paper
-    - Journal name
-    - Volume number
-    - Page numbers
-    - Year in parentheses
-    Example:
-    "References:
-    1. Smith, J. et al. Title of paper.
-Nature 123, 45-67 (2023)."

-- phenotype_analysis MUST include:
-  * Known associations between the module and {phenotype}
+- Known associations between the module and {phenotype}.
-  * If direct evidence is limited, a plausible hypothesis about impacts
+- If direct evidence is limited, a plausible hypothesis about how the module might impact {phenotype} based on pathway functions.
-  * Potential mechanisms of influence on {phenotype}
+- Potential mechanisms of influence on {phenotype}.
-  * Suggestions for experimental validation if appropriate
-  * Each major claim MUST be supported by citations using numbers in square brackets [1,2]
-  * A "References:" section MUST be included after the main text, formatted as described above

-- confidence_score should reflect how well the {query_molecules} and pathways are associated with each other and with {phenotype}, with 1.00 indicating very high confidence and 0.00 indicating minimal or no overlap.
+- Suggestions for experimental validation if appropriate. confidence_score should reflect how well the {query_molecules} and pathways associated with each other and support a coherent biological process, with 1.00 indicating very high confidence and 0.00 indicating minimal or no overlap. references must be a ranked list of article titles from combined_texts, sorted by relevance to the inferred module (most relevant first).